chiropractic and our chiropractors

 Our chiropractic philosophy

-Here at the clinic, our chiropractors practise a forward-thinking attitude, which means we look at research and implement evidence-based techniques and treatments.
+Here at the clinic, our chiropractors practice a forward-thinking attitude, which means we look at research and implement evidence-based techniques and treatments.
 This means we're committed to clinical excellence and encourage further learning of our profession and individually.

 Cat, Danny and Dele partake in many courses over the CPD academic year, to refine their techniques in order to help you feel better.